nicokuehn-dci/Performinator/README.md

 ## Contribution Guidelines

 We welcome contributions from the open-source community!
-Whether you're a seasoned developer, a talented sound designer, or just eager to help, there's a place for you in the TuxTrax community.
+Whether you're a seasoned developer, a talented sound designer, or just eager to help, there's a place for you in the Performinator community.
 Here are some ways you can contribute:

-1. **Report Bugs:** If you encounter any issues while using TuxTrax, please report them by opening an issue on GitHub.
+1. **Report Bugs:** If you encounter any issues while using Performinator, please report them by opening an issue on GitHub.
 Be sure to include detailed information about the problem and steps to reproduce it.

 2. **Request Features:** Have an idea for a new feature?
 We'd love to hear it!
 Open an issue on GitHub to share your suggestion.